RealAlexandreAI/json-repair/README.md

 }
 ```

+> Additionally, there is `MustRepairJSON` for scenarios that are not suitable for error handling, such as pipes and trusted environments

-_For more examples, please refer to the [Test Cases](https://github.com/RealAlexandreAI/json-repair/blob/master/main_test.go) Or <a href="https://goplay.tools/snippet/tKNwcBIsAMV">Online Playground</a>_
+_For more examples, please refer to the [Test Cases](https://github.com/RealAlexandreAI/json-repair/blob/master/main_test.go) Or <a href="https://goplay.tools/snippet/zyLfsLcsTwg">Online Playground</a>_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>